trumans/treehouse-portfolio/README.md

 Project for Unit 6 - Node as a web server

-Displays information pages for various client-side apps coded for units 1 - 5 in the Full Stack JavaScript TechDegree program.
+Displays information pages for various client-side apps coded for units 1 - 5 in the Full Stack JavaScript TechDegree.
 HTTP requests are handled with Express.
 Pages are rendered using Pug templates.
 Project pages include a link to their github repository from where they can be launched.